Last Updated on January 1, 2023

 2. Continental Trail King

-Continental is another top tire brand.
-And their Trail King is their flagship tire for trail-riding and cross-country riding.
+Continental is another top mountain bike tire brand.
+And their Trail King is their flagship tire for trail and cross-country riding.
 This comes in 27.5-inch and 29-inch sizes with 2.4-inch widths.

 These are very versatile, which makes them great both off-road and on-road.
-The tire knobs are also fast-rolling, so you won’t have any road problems.
+The tire knobs are also fast-rolling so that you won’t have any road problems.
 It even has Continental’s ProTection Tubeless Ready insert.
 This is very helpful in avoiding punctures and pinch flats.

 The tires come with their exclusive Black Chili compound, ideal for racing.
 This also improves rolling resistance and grip thanks to its activated silica compound.
 You need this if you prioritize reliability, rolling speed, and durability on and off-road.